The mail is getting slower this week: Here’s why and what it means for your deliveries

 Anything else I should know?

-Oh, yeah—this is getting costlier, too.
+Oh, yeah—sending mail is getting costlier, too.
 Starting October 3 and lasting through December 26, the Postal Service will temporarily raise prices on all commercial and retail domestic packages, due to the jump in package volume during the holiday season.